ewwwgiddings/sales-tax/README.md

 # Sales Tax Solution

-This solution is in adherence to "Problem Two (Sales Taxes)" exercise.
+This solution is an MVP for the "Problem Two (Sales Taxes)" exercise.

 **NOTE** Please add any bugs, errors, questions, etc. in the solution to the Github 'Issues', and they will be addressed ASAP.